stream-protocol/stream-protocol/README.md

 ## Architecture

-StreamPay is a complete payment infrastructure that leverages the benefits of web3 and blockchain technology.
+StreamPay is a complete payment infrastructure that leverages the benefits of web3 and blockchain technologies.

 #### Cross-Border Payment Solutions